kul-group/Kulkarni-Group-Handbook-v2/Programming.md

 ## Programming

+*Note: We have written a lot of useful code already in the group.
+Repurposing code from the group [github page](https://github.com/kul-group) can save you time.*

 ### Some Specific Guidelines for Writing Code

-ASE specific guidelines:

-Naming conventions: Make sure your names for variables are descriptive.
+1. Naming: Make sure your names for variables are descriptive. `h_atom_dict` is better than `atom_dict` or `h_atoms`

-Comments: comments should be extensive and clear.

-We have written a lot of useful code already in the group.
-Repurposing code from the group [github page](https://github.com/kul-group) can save you time.
+2. Comments: Code is read more often than it is run.
+Comments should be extensive and clear.
+Imagine you are seeing this code for the first time, do the comments explain everything?
+Use docstrings for functions and classes.

+3. Use Python's functionality to make code shorter, but don't overdo it.
+For example Python's list comprehension can help remove a `for` loop while still being readable.
+But, if you find yourself trying to combine several steps into a single line, stop.
+Break these steps over several lines and explain them with comments.

+4. Start small, test, then build more.
+You may be confident that several lines of code you wrote will work as intended, but test them anyways.
+It is a nightmare to find a bug inside dozens of connected functions over hundreds of lines of code.
+Instead, build a small working part, then make sure it outputs what you expect on several test cases and make sure it integrates nicely with the rest of the program.
+Only then should you start writing something new.

+5. Search for help, then ask for help.
+A lot of coding issues can be resolved by a websearch.
+If you are stuck, first search for solutions to your problem online.
+Usually this will resolve your issue within 20 minutes.
+If you are still stuck, it is important that you ask the group for help (this can save you a lot of time!).
+Message the group on Slack with your problem and attempted solutions.
+If that doesn't work, ask someone to look over your code with you, oftentimes a new person will be able to see what you are missing.

 ### High Level Python Guidelines

-Summarized from materials covered in ECS 32B:
+Summarized from materials covered in ECS 32B.

 Two Major Topics: